Technology Overview

 Last updated

-Mycroft is the name of a suite of software and hardware tools that use natural language processing and machine learning to provide an open source voice assistant.
+Mycroft is the name of a suite of software and hardware tools that use and to provide an open source voice assistant.

 Mycroft is modular.
 Some components can be easily 'swapped out' for others: